My current students | Our support team l Former students l Former Post-Docs l Others that have worked in our lab

 Yanai, R.D.
 2011.
 Non-Destructive Inventory using Inelastic Neutron Scattering: An Applicaiton to Nitrogen Controls on Soil Carbon Storage.
 Northeastern States Research Cooperative Final Report PDF

-Where is she now?
-After graduation, she stayed at ESF as a Senior Research Support Specialist to coordinate stakeholder involvement, monitoring efforts, and analyses of S, N and Hg monitoring efforts through a NYSERDA fellowship program (See Levine, Carrie R. and R. D. Yanai.
+Where are they now?
+After graduation, they stayed at ESF as a Senior Research Support Specialist to coordinate stakeholder involvement, monitoring efforts, and analyses of S, N and Hg monitoring efforts through a NYSERDA fellowship program (See Levine, Carrie R. and R. D. Yanai.
 2012.
 Assessment of Long-Term Monitoring of Nitrogen, Sulfur, and Mercury Deposition and Environmental Effects in New York State.
 New York State Energy Research and Development Authority Final Report 12-21.
 PDF ).
 They earned her PhD in May 2017, dissertation “Forest resilience measured: Using a multi-timescale approach to quantify forest resilience in a changing world.”
 They is now a Postdoctoral Fellow at UC Davis in the Safford lab.

 Justin Holgerson, MPS, 2011

-Where is he now?
+Where are they now?
 Ecologist, Anchorage Forestry Sciences Laboratory, USFS.

 Allison Bodine, MPS, 2010

-Where is she now?
+Where are they now?
 Research Analyst-Urban Forestry, US Forest Service Northern Research Station, Syracuse, NY.

 Steve Currie, MPS, 2010

-Where is he now?
+Where are they now?
 Biologist/Soil Scientist, U.S. Army Corps Army Corps of Engineers, Buffalo District.
 I am working in regulatory overseeing permit applications and wetland jurisdictional determinations.

 Nick Pitel, MS,